June 16, 2011

 Do Not Provoke Your Children.
 Jesus Christ provides great training for how to be a Christian father.
 He made it very plain, and He also had total understanding of the nature of both parents and children.
 Jesus did not need a degree in psychology or counseling to know about parenting or childhood problems.
 He created every parent and every child.
 He knows our thoughts and our ways, and fully understands our feelings.
 He knows how we respond emotionally to our parents, and what will make for unhappy children.
-Jesus command fathers not to provoke to anger their children.
+Jesus commanded fathers not to provoke their children to anger.
 We need to understand this command in the context that Jesus first told the children to obey their parents.
 Now Jesus commands the fathers to be careful, knowing that the children must obey them.
-Paul used this root word “provoke to anger” (“παροργίζετε“) in Romans 10:19, page 1773 to speak about the way that God would anger the people of Israel by using a nation without understanding to make them jealous.
-Paul also used this same root word in Ephesians 4:26, page 1831, to describe the fact that you may be angry, and still be without sin.
-If you let your anger control you, then you may give the devil an opportunity through your unresolved anger (Ephesians 4;27, page 1831).
+Paul used this root word “provoke to anger” (“παροργίζετε“) in Romans 10:19 to speak about the way that God would anger the people of Israel by using a nation without understanding to make them jealous.
+Paul also used this same root word in Ephesians 4:26, to describe the fact that you may be angry, and still be without sin.
+If you let your anger control you, then you may give the devil an opportunity through your unresolved anger (Ephesians 4:27).
 The point is that fathers must understand that their behavior may anger the child without cause, and all discipline and instruction may provoke anger.
 We have all seen children have temper tantrums when you to stop them from doing something they should not do, or encourage them to do something they should do.
 One quality of human nature remains the same: change can often meet anger, especially with children.

 So we learn about fathers and children today.